KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

 The code above is just an approximate example.
 Each letter has a different delay and duration.
 You can see the final implementation here [Netflix animation in pure CSS](https://codepen.io/pixelass/pen/MYYReK)

-Final notice: I added some magic to retrigger the animation in pure CSS but that's something I might explain in another article.
+Final notice: I added some magic to retrigger the animation in pure CSS but that’s something I might explain in another article.

 I am never really happy with my experiments and while writing this article I found several ways how I could improve the code and effect.